PROVIDING WORLD CLASS CARE

 From the provision of a stimulating environment and choice to a natural herd structure - we are continually finding ways to provide our elephants with mental stimuli.

-The main focus of caring for our elephants psychological needs is based around the provision of choice.
-The ways we can modify their habitat on a daily basis have been developed so they will always have the option to do something should they choose.
+The main focus of caring for our elephants' psychological needs is based around the provision of choice.
+The ways in which we can modify their habitat on a daily basis have been developed so the elephants will always have the option to be doing something, should they choose to.